 Motorcycle Helmet Laws

-Motorcycles are the most hazardous form of motor vehicle transportation.1 In 2013, 4,668 motorcyclists were killed.
-Additionally, 88,000 more were injured on our nation’s roads in 2013.
-NHTSA estimates that helmets saved the lives of 1,630 motorcyclists in 2013 and that 715 more lives in all states could have been saved if all motorcyclists had worn helmets.
+Motorcycles are the most hazardous form of motor vehicle transportation.
+In 2017, 5,172 motorcyclists were killed.
+Additionally, 88,000 were injured on our nation’s roads in 2015, the most recent year injury data is available.
+NHTSA estimates that helmets saved the lives of 1,870 motorcyclists in 2017 and that 750 more lives in all states could have been saved if all motorcyclists had worn helmets.
 The number of motorcycle crash fatalities has more than doubled since a low of 2,116 motorcycle crash deaths in 1997.
-All-rider helmet laws increase motorcycle helmet use, decrease deaths and injuries and save taxpayer dollars.
+All-rider helmet laws increase motorcycle helmet use, decrease deaths and injuries, and save taxpayer dollars.

 Helmets Save Lives & Reduce Health Care Costs